Skip to main content

 Before starting the integration, create a custom account for PayPal.

-- Drag the "api" node to the workspace and connect it to the node from the previous step.
+• Drag the "admin-api" node onto the workspace and connect it to the node from the previous step.

-- Select the method "Create Payment Session" and insert the code from the description below into the "Data" field.
+• Select the method "Creating a payment session" and insert the code from the description below into the "Request body" field.

 {